 What About Surgery?

-Implant surgery is performed under general anesthesia and lasts from two to three hours.
+Cochlear implant surgery is performed under general anesthesia and lasts from two to three hours.
 An incision is made behind the ear to open the mastoid bone leading to the middle ear.
-The procedure may be done as an outpatient, or may require a stay in the hospital, overnight or for several days, depending on the device used and the anatomy of the inner ear.
+The procedure may be done as an outpatient, or may require an overnight stay in the hospital.

 Is There Care and Training After the Operation?